-Enjoy learning and revising A-level biology with handwritten revision videos and topic specific interactive revision and practice booklets.

-Enjoy learning and revising A-level biology with handwritten notes videos and Topic specific work booklets (PDFs) - which provide you with the notes from the video lessons.
+The Digital Booklets provide you with revision notes from revision video lessons.
 You can test your retention and understanding with knowledge check questions and stretch your learning with application style questioning.
 All knowledge check work booklets have properly written answers for you to check your answers with...

-...Why is this important?
+Why is this important?

 Because examiners mark schemes don’t provide you with properly structured answers - just key terms that examiners look for.
-What you write must be in context and well written (you can get marks deducted if what you write make no sense).
+What you write must be in context and well written (you can get marks deducted if what you write makes no sense).
 So, by seeing properly written answers you’re more able to start constructing your own ready for the exams - or structuring paragraphs properly for your assignment work.

 Is A-level biology hard?